diegocasmo/diegocasmo.github.io/content/blog/2024-10-07-simple-next.js-magic-link-jwt-authentication-with-prisma-postgresql-and-resend.md

 export const { GET, POST } = handlers;
 ```

-And that’s it!
-Run `yarn dev` and navigate to [`http://localhost:3000/api/auth/signin`](http://localhost:3000/api/auth/signin) to sign in with your email, verify that a sign-in email is sent to you, click on the link, and the user will be signed in.
+And that's it!
+Run `yarn dev`, then head over to [`http://localhost:3000/api/auth/signin`](http://localhost:3000/api/auth/signin) to sign in using your email.
+Check your inbox for the sign-in email, click on the link provided, and you'll be signed in.

-By default, the user will be redirected to `http://localhost:3000/dashboard` after signing in, which currently doesn’t exist in the project.
-Because of that, you’ll get a 404 error.
-To fix it, you’ll need to create a page in `src/app/dashboard/page.tsx`.
-I’ve chosen not to include that part in this blog post to keep it concise, but the [attached repository](https://github.com/diegocasmo/nextjs-magic-link-auth) includes it in case you want to fork it.
+I've also included a [GitHub repository](https://github.com/diegocasmo/nextjs-magic-link-auth) that showcases the implementation of this setup.

 ## Conclusion and Further Improvements